Department of Labor Logo United States Department of Labor

 The formal definitions of employment changes are as follows:

 Openings.
-These are either establishments with positive third month employment for the first time in the current quarter, with no links to the prior quarter, or with positive third month employment in the current quarter following zero employment in the previous quarter.
+These are either units with positive third month employment for the first time in the current quarter, with no links to the prior quarter, or with positive third month employment in the current quarter following zero employment in the previous quarter.

 Expansions.
-These are establishments with positive employment in the third month in both the previous and current quarters, with a net increase in employment over this period.
+These are units with positive employment in the third month in both the previous and current quarters, with a net increase in employment over this period.

 Contractions.
-These are establishments with positive employment in the third month in both the previous and current quarters, with a net decrease in employment over this period.
+These are units with positive employment in the third month in both the previous and current quarters, with a net decrease in employment over this period.

-Information in this release will be made available to sensory impaired individuals upon request.
-Voice phone: (202) 691-5200; Federal Relay Service: (800) 877-8339.
+Information in this release will be made available to individuals with sensory impairments upon request.
+Voice phone: (202) 691-5200; Telecommunications Relay Service: 7-1-1.

 Table 1.
 Private sector gross job gains and losses by industry, South Dakota, seasonally adjusted

-Category Gross job gains and job losses
+Category Gross job gains and losses

 (3 months ended)

-Gross job gains and job losses
+Gross job gains and losses

 as a percent of employment